ABOUT US

 As Commander of Don Diego VFW Post 7420, it’s my honor to serve alongside dedicated veterans, families, and community members who believe in service, sacrifice, and support for one another.
 Whether you served in World War II, Korea, Vietnam, Iraq, Afghanistan, or anywhere in between, your service matters, and Don Diego is your home.

 Here at Don Diego, we are more than a meeting place.
 We’re a hub of community outreach, a support system for veterans in need, and a safe space for camaraderie, remembrance, and growth.
 From flag retirements and food distributions to youth scholarship programs and honoring the fallen, we take pride in staying active and relevant.
+But we can’t do it alone!

 Whether you’re a veteran, an Auxiliary member, a supporter, or someone simply looking to give back, there’s a place for you here.
 We welcome your ideas, your time, and your passion.
 Together, we’ll ensure Don Diego continues to be a place where service never ends.

-Thank you for stopping by.
-Stay connected, stay involved, and stay proud.
+Thank you for stopping by!
+Stay connected, stay involved, and stay proud!!

 Yours in service and solidarity,